Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 Kentucky Performance Insights

-- The Wildcats have a +133 scoring differential, topping opponents by 22.1 points per game.
-They're putting up 94.3 points per game to rank fourth in college basketball and are allowing 72.2 per contest to rank 204th in college basketball.
+- The Wildcats average 94.3 points per game (fourth in college basketball) while allowing 72.2 per outing (204th in college basketball).
+They have a +133 scoring differential overall and outscore opponents by 22.1 points per game.

-- The 35.7 rebounds per game Kentucky averages rank 89th in the nation, and are 2.5 more than the 33.2 its opponents grab per outing.
+- Kentucky is 89th in college basketball at 35.7 rebounds per game.
+That's 2.5 more than the 33.2 its opponents average.

+- Kentucky makes 3.0 more threes per game than the opposition, 12.3 (second-most in college basketball) compared to its opponents' 9.3.

-- Kentucky knocks down 12.3 three-pointers per game (second-most in college basketball), three more than its opponents (9.3).
-It is shooting 42.5% from beyond the arc (fourth-best in college basketball) while allowing opponents to shoot 32.9%.
+- Miami (FL) connects on 10.8 three-pointers per game (15th in college basketball) while shooting 45.8% from beyond the arc (first in college basketball).
+It is making 3.2 more threes than its opponents, who drain 7.6 per game at 27.0%.

-- Kentucky has won the turnover battle on average this season, committing 8.2 per game (eighth in college basketball action) while forcing 14.7 (62nd in college basketball).
+- Miami (FL) has typically won the turnover battle this season, committing 12.4 per game (206th in college basketball) while forcing 14.0 (85th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.